-This time he faced poor weather again.
-This made for some particularly slippy rocks and he fell badly a few times over course of the day, claiming that “more than once he had nearly broken a leg” [id152]
+The round started in poor weather and the conditions did not improve.
+This made for some particularly slippy rocks and he fell badly a few times over course of the day, claiming that “more than once he had nearly broken a leg” [id152].

-The round was begun with Skiddaw Little Man, which was reached in under 50 minutes, setting the tone for a fast leg.
-Alan arrived at Threlkeld an hour up on schedule, meaning one of his pacers was not in place to accompany him up Clough Head (he later caught up with him, after catching a lift to Legburthwaite and bolting it up to Watson’s Dodd).
+The first fell was Skiddaw Little Man, which was reached in under 50 minutes, setting the tone for a fast leg.
+Alan arrived at Threlkeld an hour up on schedule, meaning one of his pacers was not in place to accompany him up Clough Head (he later caught up, after getting a lift to Legburthwaite and bolting it up to Watson’s Dodd).

 Heaton was on Helvellyn by 10pm.
 There was no moon in the sky, which, which made for a tricky night, leading to navigation errors on Fairfield and over the Langdales.

-After the brief leg of the Newlands fells, he planned to take in Grasmoor and Whiteless Pike.
-However, in the interests of time, these were left out and instead Heaton went to Aikin Knott (which was later incorporated into the Fell Record as Ard Crags).
+After the brief leg of three Newlands fells, Alan planned to take in Grasmoor and Whiteless Pike.
+However, in the interests of time, these were left out and he instead went to Aikin Knott (which was later incorporated into the Fell Record as Ard Crags).

-It took the group only 36 minutes to get from Causey Pike back to Keswick, a run of around three and a half miles.
-This was lucky, as he only had 12 minutes to spare on the 24 hours.
+It took him only 36 minutes to get from Causey Pike back to Keswick, a run of around three and a half miles.
+By the time Alan returned to Keswick, he only had 12 minutes to spare on the 24 hours.